We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 How to get to the Peak District by train

 The Peak District covers a huge area of the UK countryside, and as such there are many ways you can access it by train.
-If you're travelling with CrossCountry, you can travel directly to Manchester, Sheffield, and Derby and find onward rail services from there.
-Some of our most popular trains to the Peak District are from Bristol to Sheffield, Glasgow to Sheffield, Wakefield to Sheffield, Leeds to Derby, and Exeter to Manchester.
+If you're travelling with CrossCountry, you can travel directly to Manchester, Sheffield, and Derby and find onward local rail services to Hope Valley Line and Derwent Valley Line stations from there.

 About the Peak District